History of Los Angeles Metro Rail and Busway: Original busways

+Silver Streak

 In 2007, Foothill Transit introduced the Silver Streak as a "single hub" service along the El Monte busway.
 Several Foothill Transit routes were truncated at El Monte station and passengers transferred to frequent, high capacity Silver Streak buses.
 The line was deemed a success.

 In 2008, Metro once again looked at the concept of linking the El Monte Busway and the Harbor Transitway with a "Dual Hub Bus Rapid Transit" route.
 After several months of study the Metro voted to introduce the service as the Silver Line in summer 2009.
 Five Metro Express lines were truncated to terminate at either Harbor Gateway Transit Center or the El Monte station, where passengers would transfer to the Silver Line to continue into Downtown Los Angeles.

 Metro also studied drastically changing the fare structure on the route.
 Previously, passengers on freeway express routes would pay zone fares up to $3.95 based on distance travelled.
 To encourage ridership, Metro looked into charging the same flat base fare ($1.50 at the time) used on Metro Rail, the Metro Orange Line, and Metro Local routes.
 The plan encountered heavy opposition from Foothill Transit who worried the low fares would reduce ridership on its more expensive Silver Streak service.
 In the end Metro set a flat-rate fare of $2.45, which was more than the base fare used on the rest of the system, but 30¢ cheaper than the Silver Streak.
 The fare fight delayed the opening of the Silver Line several months.

+Opening and later changes

 The line eventually opened in December 2009 and carried 6,200 passengers a day during the first month, similar to the combined ridership of the express routes the Silver Line replaced.
 Service operated half-hourly during the mid-day hours and hourly at night and on weekends.
 Over the next two years, ridership steadily increased to 11,000 daily passengers in October 2011.
 Encouraged by the results Metro continued to improve headways, operating buses every 15 minutes during the mid-day hours and every 40 minutes on Saturday.